LanceFiondella/srt.core/README.md

 A web oriented software reliabilty testing suite written in R. Made to parse data sets and predict failure models based on common statistical approaches using the shiny framework.

-Made by Lance Fiondella at the University of Massachusetts Dartmouth
+Lance Fiondella, University of Massachusetts Dartmouth

-Allen P. Nikora at Jet propulsion laboratory/ California Institute of technology
+Allen Nikora, Jet propulsion laboratory/ California Institute of technology

 Dependancies